 Before we get started, let’s just make sure that Python and Django are installed correctly and are the appropriate versions.

 Running the following command in the Mac OS or Linux terminal or in the Windows command prompt should show the version of Python.
-For this workshop you should have a 2.6.x or 2.7.x version of Python.
+For this workshop you should have a 3.x version of Python.

 $ python -V